D-Pow/DragonGame/README.md

 # DragonGame
 A simple platformer where you play as a dragon.
-Compiled .jar file is located in the dist folder.
+A compiled .jar file is located in the dist folder.